Actindo-AG/Documentation/DataHub/Operation/04_ManageDeletedAttributes.md

 ![Attributes](../../Assets/Screenshots/DataHub/Settings/DeletedAttributes/DeletedAttributes.png "[Attributes]")

-1. Select the checkbox of the attribute you want to permanently delete in the list of deleted attributes.
+1. Click the checkbox of the attribute you want to permanently delete in the list of deleted attributes.
     The editing toolbar is displayed above the attributes list.

     > [Info] If the attribute moved to the *DELETED ATTRIBUTES* tab is not yet displayed in the list of deleted attributes, click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button to update the list.

-2. Click the [Delete] button in the editing toolbar.
+2. Click the [DELETE] button in the editing toolbar.
     The attribute has been permanently deleted.
 The deletion cannot be undone.

-    > [Caution] Be aware that problems may occur if you delete an attribute with existing dependencies.